andoowhy/EgoCS/README.md

         Ego.AddComponent<Movement>( cubeEgoComponent.gameObject );
     }

+    public override void Update()
+    {
+        // For each GameObject the System cares about...
-    public override void Update( EgoComponent ego, Transform transform, Movement movement ) {
+        ForEachGameObject( ( EgoComponent ego, Transform transform, Movement movement ) => {
             // ...move it by the velocity in its Movement Component transform.Translate( movement.velocity * Time.deltaTime );
+        });
     }
 }
 ```